-- 100. Introductory Sociology (S) (3 sem. hrs.).
 This course investigates the study of social life, social change, and the social causes and consequences of human behavior.
 The course focuses on the structure of groups, organizations, and societies, and how people interact within these contexts.
+(Spring)

-(Spring) - 230.
-Contemporary U.S. Social Issues (3 sem. hrs.).
-An analysis of selected American social problems, ie. such as issues related to race, poverty, gender, medical care, and the environment.
+- 230. Contemporary U.S. Social Issues 3 credit hours.
+Recitation: 3.
+Laboratory: 0.
+Alternative Mode: 0. - An analysis of selected American social problems, ie. such as issues related to race, poverty, gender, medical care, and the environment.
 The problems will be viewed from various sociological perspectives.
 Students with credit for ANT 230 will not receive credit for SOC 230. - 310.
-Intermediate Data Science I (Q) (2 sem. hrs.).
+Intermediate Data Science I (Q) 2 credit hours.
+Recitation: 2.
+Laboratory: 0.
+Alternative Mode: 0.
 A course highlighting quantitative methods beyond those covered in an introductory research methods course.
 Topics may include, but are not limited to; data preparation, confirmatory and exploratory factor analysis, logistic and ordinal regression.
 Prerequisites: CRM 210 or PSY 201; MTH 090, or MTH Placement into 114, or higher.
 (Spring) - 311.
-Intermediate Data Science II (2 sem. hrs.).
+Intermediate Data Science II 2 credit hours.
+Recitation: 2.
+Laboratory: 0.
+Alternative Mode: 0.

 A course highlighting quantitative methods beyond those covered in an introductory research methods course.
 Topics may include, but are not limited to; multilevel models, latent variable models.
-Prerequisites: CRM 210 or PSY 201, SOC 310 (Spring) - 347.
-Cities and Society (H) (3 sem. hrs.).
+Prerequisites: CRM 210 or PSY 201, SOC 310 (Spring)

+347. Cities and Society (H) 3 credit hours.
+Recitation: 3.
+Laboratory: 0.
+Alternative Mode: 0.

 Nature and growth of cities, urbanization, structure and process of modern urban life and the current urban crisis; the future of the city and its role in an emergent world system.
 Open to seniors or by department permission.
 Travel is an option for this course and additional fees apply.
 Students with credit for ANT 347 will not receive credit for SOC 347.
 (Fall)

-- 373. Sociology of Deviance (3 sem. hrs.).
+373. Sociology of Deviance 3 credit hours.
+Recitation: 3.
+Laboratory: 0.
+Alternative Mode: 0.

 An introduction to the study of deviance within society; primarily focused on the application of macro-level, meso-level, and social psychological theories of deviance to selected deviant groups and behaviors.
 Students with credit for Special Topic of Deviance is not eligible for this course.
-Prerequisites: SOC 100 (Spring, odd-even years) - 380.
-Topics in Sociology (R) (3 sem. hrs.).
-Topics of interest to students in the various social sciences.
+Prerequisites: SOC 100 (Spring, oddeven years)

+- 380. Topics in Sociology (R) 3 credit hours.
+Recitation: 3.
+Laboratory: 0.
+Alternative Mode: 0. - Topics of interest to students in the various social sciences.
 This course may be repeated when taken as a different topic. - 415.
-Social & Behavioral Health (R)(3 sem. hrs.).
+Social & Behavioral Health (R) 3 credit hours.
+Recitation: 3.
+Laboratory: 0.
+Alternative Mode: 0.

 An introduction to social and behavioral aspects of health.
-Public health / community health / social health are emerging interdisciplinary fields that require knowledge of multiple theories and frameworks including those drawn from psychology, sociology, and behavioral economics.
+Public health / community health / social health are emerging interdisciplinary fields that require knowledge of multiple theories and frameworks - including those drawn from psychology, sociology, and behavioral economics.
 Prerequisites: Junior or Senior status.
+(Spring, Even/Odd)

-(Spring, Even/Odd) - 445.
-Sociology of Religion (3 sem. hrs.).
+445. Sociology of Religion 3 credit hours.
+Recitation: 3.
+Laboratory: 0.
+Alternative Mode: 0.

 An introduction to the scientific study of the psychosocial dynamics of religion.
 Topics include intersectionalities of religion, class, race, gender, and sexual orientation; religious violence; and religion and social change.
 Prerequisites: SOC 100 (Fall, even-odd years)